huwan/PaperRenamer/README.md

 ## Paper Renamer for MacOS

-PaperRenamer for MacOS is a native MacOS application build from the modified Python script [pdftitle](https://github.com/huwan/pdftitle) using [Platypus](https://sveinbjorn.org/platypus).
+PaperRenamer for MacOS is a native MacOS application created from the modified Python script [pdftitle](https://github.com/huwan/pdftitle) using [Platypus](https://sveinbjorn.org/platypus).
 This is done by wrapping the script in a MacOS application bundle along with an executable binary that runs the script.

 ### Installation